xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ### Step 2: Display Country Data from `data.json` file

-1. In App.jsx, import the `data.json` file
+1. In App.jsx, import the `data.json` file.
+This file contains all of the data about each country.
 2. In App.jsx, display the country data from the `data.json file
 3. In App.css, style the country data according to the Figma designs
 4. Don't forget to push your code to Github!

-### Step 3: Create API Call to REST Countries API

-1. In App.jsx, create API call that pulls countries data from the [REST Countries API](https://restcountries.com) using useEffect
-2. Display countries data from API call on the Home page, instead of displaying data from `data.json`
-3. Push your code to Github!

 ### Step 4: Create Header